FabricMC/fabric-docs/develop/sounds/custom.md

 ## Using the Custom SoundEvent {#using-the-custom-soundevent}

 Use the helper class to access the custom SoundEvent.
-Checkout the [Playing SoundEvents](./using-sounds) page to learn how to play sounds.
+Check out the [Playing SoundEvents](./using-sounds) page to learn how to play sounds.